-This post is updated frequently as movies leave and enter Netflix.
+This post is updated frequently as movies leave and enter Netflix. *New additions are indicated with an asterisk.

 As the world continues to fall apart, don’t you just want to something to make you laugh?
 Netflix is becoming the country’s biggest source for a laughter after a long week at work, but it can be hard to find exactly what you’re in the mood for when you log on to the service.
 So we’re here to help.
 (And for more public service announcements, check out our regularly updated lists of the 100 Best Movies on Netflix and the 50 Best TV Series on Netflix.)